Can Dogs Eat Fruit Roll-Ups? Detailed Explanation

 What Should You Do If Your Dog Consumes a Fruit Roll-Up?

 If an accident occurs and your dog eats a Fruit Roll-Up while you are not looking, the first step is to analyze the situation and establish how much your dog consumed while you were not looking.
-If your dog is huge and consumed only a tiny amount, you are generally going to be perfectly fine not taking any action.
+If your dog is huge and consumes only a tiny amount, you are generally going to be perfectly fine not taking any action.

 On the contrary, if your pup is small but manages to consume a significant number of Fruit Roll-Ups, they are likely to experience some significant stomach upset.
 Milder cases of this type of digestive disturbance can be treated at home with a bland meal and plenty of water.
-More severe gastric distress cases necessitate veterinarian intervention to achieve faster stabilization and a more comfortable recovery.
+More severe gastric distress cases necessitate veterinarian intervention to achieve faster stabilization and more comfortable recovery.

 If your furry companion has a pre-existing disease such as gastritis or diabetes, it is advised that you take him to the veterinarian as soon as possible after he has accidentally ingested significant amounts of Fruit Roll-Ups.
 As a result, dogs with such diseases are at increased risk of developing complications, necessitating a more professional approach to the situation.